Student Access to Examination Papers and Other Work

 8. Student Responsibility: It is the student’s responsibility to carefully review any graduate or professional school, award programs, government (e.g., OSAP) and University aid and award eligibility rules which may be affected by the use of Discovery Credit courses.

-A student, with the permission of his/her dean, may register in additional courses without degree credit in the following ways:
+A student, with the permission of their dean, may register in additional courses without degree credit in the following ways:

 Note: Students who register as Audit shall be so designated on the class lists prepared by the Registrar, but no distinction shall be made between students registered for credit, either as number/letter graded or pass/fail.